AntzProject/NectarToken/README.md

 # Nectar
 Nectar is the token used in the Antz platform

-Nectar is based on the ERC20 token protocol, with the option to also send information between token holders via the added methods transferData and transferDataFrom.
+Nectar is based on the Ethereum token protocol, with the option to also send information between token holders via the added methods transferData and transferDataFrom.

 ## Requirements